UNINETTSigma2/documentation/files_storage/backup.md

 disk usage below the 20 GiB limit *and* below 100 000 files *and* [notify support](/getting_help/support_line.md).

-If "dusage" reports 0 Bytes limits, this means that you **do not have disk quotas** activated and this means that these folders **are not backed up**.
+If "dusage" reports that no limits are set or that the limit is 0, this means that you **do not have disk quotas** activated and this means that these folders **are not backed up**.
 ```